 Cadmium in cigarettes competes with zinc for absorption (zinc is vital for immunity and fertility).

 Carbon monoxide in tobacco smoke makes the blood more likely to clot and replaces oxygen in the blood starving body tissues of oxygen.

 Nicotine leads to a constriction of the blood vessels and an increase in the heart rate, making the heart work harder.
-Nicotine also makes blood clot more easily, which can lead to thrombosis.
+Nicotine also makes blood clot more quickly, which can lead to thrombosis.